esphome/esphome-docs/components/climate/pid.rst

     outdoor weather like sun, if it starts to warm up the room in parallel with the heating autotune will likely fail or give false results.

-4. Set an appropriate setpoint (see above).
+4. Set an appropriate setpoint (see note above) and turn on the climate controller (Heat, Cool or Auto).

 5. Click the *PID Climate Autotune* button and look at the the logs of the device.